reactjs/react-basic/README.md

 ## Transformation

 The core premise for React is that UIs are simply a projection of data into a different form of data.
 The same input gives the same output.
-A simple pure function.
+A simple function.

 ```js
 function NameBox(name) {